Huulamnguyen/inventory-pos-rails-react/README.md

 - Done: User can edit information such as username, email, address, phone
 - Done: If forgot password, user can reset password

+## Test Application

+- Fork and clone this repo
+- cd to `P-4-5-FINAL-PROJECT-INVENTORY-POS` file
+- `bundle install` => to install all dependencies for Rails Back-end App
+- `npm install --prefix client` => to install all dependencies fro React Front-end App
+- `rails s` => to run server for Rails Back-end App
+- `npm start --prefix client` => to run server fro React Front-end App
+- Note: this application is built with Postgresql
 ## Deploying

 This application has been deployed your to Heroku.